spring-projects/sts4/vscode-extensions/vscode-manifest-yaml/README.md

 ## Bulding and Running

-The extension implemented in this example consists out of two pieces:
+This project consists of three pieces:

-  - client: a vscode extension implemented in typescript.
-It launches and connects to the language server.
+ - a vscode-extension which is a language-server client implemented in TypeScript.
+ - commons-vscode: a local npm module with some utilities implemented in TypeScript.
-  - server: server app, implemented in Java.
+ - a language server implemented in Java.

-First build the server:

-    mvn clean package

-The server will be produced in `out/fat-jar.jar`.

-Then build the client:
+To build all these pieces you normally only need to run:

+   npm install

+**However, the first time you build** it might fail trying to find the `commons-vscode` module on npm central.
+Once we publish a stable version of that module on npm central that will no longer be a problem.
+Until that time, you can work around this by doing a one time manual run of the `preinstall` script prior to running `npm install`:

+    ./scripts/preinstall.sh
-    npm clean install
+    npm install

 Now you can open the client-app in vscode.
 From the root of this project.